-Note: Currently, The PiC/SERCOS configuration supports up to eight slaves on the ring each slave controlling a single drive.
-It does not support a slave controlling a group of drives as described in the SERCOS Specification.
+Note: Currently, The PiC/SERCOS and standalone MMC/SERCOS configuration supports up to eight slaves on the ring each slave controlling a single drive.
+MMC for PC/SERCOS supports up to sixteen slaves on a ring.
+None of the configurations support a slave controlling a group of drives as described in the SERCOS Specification.

-You define the SERCOS configuration for all the SERCOS axes using SERCOS setup.
+You define the SERCOS configuration for all the SERCOS axes using Sercos-Setup in PiCPro.